 At our Motley Fool Hidden Gems small-cap service, we add companies to our watch list every month in addition to making two formal recommendations.
-For the companies that go on the watch list, we either want a better price, or we want to see some sort of change in the business.
+For the companies that go on the watch list, either we want a better price, or we want to see some sort of change in the business.

-From there, a company may become a recommendation if the business improves, or if it sees a sudden and substantial drop in share price.
+From there, a company may become a recommendation if the business improves or if it sees a sudden and substantial drop in share price.

 Here was a company making money hand over fist.
-As the operator of the most technologically advanced fleet of offshore supply vessels (OSVs) for large energy companies, the company possessed an important competitive advantage and was well-positioned to benefit from a long-term rise in energy prices.
+As the operator of the most technologically advanced fleet of offshore supply vessels (OSVs) for large energy companies, the company possessed an important competitive advantage and was well positioned to benefit from a long-term rise in energy prices.
 Finally, the CEO owned nearly 2% of shares and had his name on the door.

 The stock only made it to the watch list, though, because I was worried about price.